 To everything there is a season.
 A time for every purpose under heaven.” -Ecclesiastes 3:1

-To send flowers in memory of Judith Ann Montgomery (Robinson), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Judith Ann Montgomery (Robinson), please visit our Heartfelt Sympathies Store.

 Sadly, on August 5, 2019, a beloved pillar of our community was called home to eternal rest with her Lord and Saviour after a long bout with illness.

 Judith Ann Montgomery was born on November 7, 1949 in Lynn, Massachusetts.
 She was the 2nd of 3 girls born to Henry R. Robinson and Geneva B. Robinson.

 Judith Montgomery was a lady who wore many hats.
 Not only did she raise 3 beautiful daughters and share a loving relationship with her partner of 30 years, she also managed to make time to retire from a small company named G.E., served as a member of her Eastern Star local chapter, traveled the globe with family and friends, held many officer positions with various organizations, attended church service regularly and was proudly known as “Nana” to her grandchildren and “Gigi” to her great grandchildren whom she loved on as she watched them grow.
 Needless to say Judi as many of us knew her did her “thang”.

 As a young woman Judi knew she was destined to be successful.
 She went to work for the local telephone company as she embarked on her journey to be independent.
 She would soon find her next venture when she took a position with General Electric back in 1972.
 Judy was a tireless worker until she retired after 32 years of faithful service.